-As part of the compliance with the Standards Internal Audit self assesses to identify areas where further development can enhance the Service.
-The self assessment will be undertaken by the end of August 2020 and as a result a Quality Assurance Improvement Plan (QAIP) will be formulated and reported.
+As part of the compliance with the Standards, Internal Audit self-assesses to identify areas where further development can enhance the Service.
+The self-assessment was undertaken during August 2020 and as a result a Quality Assurance Improvement Plan (QAIP) was formulated and is reported at Appendix 5 for information.
+This has been a regular feature of the regular progress reports placed before Committee throughout the year.